Marin Iorda: Final activities

 In old age, Iorda still found praise among the community of writers, with communist playwright Aurel Baranga suggesting that he was something of a "weird inventor" in Romanian art and letters.
 In 1965, he briefly reentered the public eye with a well-received retrospective of his contribution as a graphic artist.
 Two years later, another such show opened in Bacău, to critical acclaim.
 In 1968, a new Salon of Humorists was hosted by the Romanian Atheneum, and Iorda participated with caricatures—described by Comarnescu as "charming images."
 Iorda's Funeralii naționale stories were reissued in 1969 under a new title, that of Noapte de cloroform ("Chloroform Night").

-He reprised Haplea in Arici Pogonici magazine, with Tudor Mușatescu as his new writer; the character was proudly introduced as "re-educated", as befitting the standards of a communized Romania.
+Iorda reprised Haplea in Arici Pogonici magazine, with Tudor Mușatescu as his new writer; the character was proudly introduced as "re-educated", as befitting the standards of a communized Romania.
 These contributions also formed the basis of two final Haplea volumes, appearing at Editura Ion Creangă in 1970 and 1971, respectively; Cîntec de inimă albastră was finally performed on various stages in the late 1960s and throughout the '70s.
 One of Iorda's final activities was as a member of Mușatescu's own circle of humorists, where he was colleagues with Dan Deșliu and Neagu Rădulescu.
 The cartoonist-writer died in his native Bucharest on 23 June 1972, in what obituaries penned by his family and the USR described as "tragic" and "sudden" circumstances.
 His widow Ecaterina organized his funeral, held at Sfînta Vineri Cemetery on 26 June.

+Legacy

-In August, a notebook-series put out by Bacău's theater featured Iorda's essay on "two dastardly devils" of the Romanian dramatic profession—Radu Beligan and Fory Etterle.
-In November, the Giulești Workers' Theater, hosted an 26 of his "drawings on wood", which had never been featured in any previous retrospective.
+In August 1972, a notebook-series put out by Bacău's theater featured Iorda's essay on "two dastardly devils" of the Romanian dramatic profession—Radu Beligan and Fory Etterle.
+In November, Giulești Workers' Theater displayed 26 of his "drawings on wood", which had never been featured in any previous retrospective.
 A month later, Sarina Cassvan urged publishing houses to reconsider reprinting his stories, and thus "retrieve from oblivion this unique volume by a man who was himself unique with his delicate nature, his modesty, and his love for the muses."
 A definitive collection appeared in 1973.
-As noted in 1983 by Isac, "for more than ten years, [Iorda has been] a memory that is more and more obscured by neglect.
-Which is a shame, since this man has planted only flowers and smiles along the path of several generations of readers".
+As noted in 1983 by Isac: for more than ten years, [Iorda has been] a memory that is more and more obscured by neglect.
+Which is a shame, since this man has planted only flowers and smiles along the path of several generations of readers.

 Haplea continued to appear in comic strips after the Romanian Revolution of 1989: in 2019, Viorel Pârligras was reusing the character in strips drawn for a Craiova newspaper.
 In 2014, Iorda's original strips were showcased as part of an exhibit curated by Craiova Art Museum in Calafat.
 This institution thus recognized him as "one of the most important names" in the genre as it had developed locally.